Extensions to study period (taught postgraduate)

 Scenarios where an extension request form is not required

 The following scenarios entail the student being registered for longer than the initial study period but are not classed as extensions.

 When a temporary leave request is processed, the approval will include an extension to the student’s expected completion date matching the number of months of leave by default – there is no need to complete an extension to study request alongside a temporary leave request.
 Both the leave process and the taught postgraduate extension to study process will not grant an extension to study reaching beyond 2 years after the standard duration of the student’s course (you would be directed to Student Cases).

 Students on "top up" degrees

 Some programmes of study allow students to start on a PGCert or PGDip qualification and "top up" to a Masters degree.
 There are two ways in which the student record can be managed.

-If the student is progressing from the PGCert or PGDip to the Masters programme without a gap, update Banner by using the change of programme process.
-Then contact Programmes and Assessment (Operations) and ask them to review and update the record as necessary in order for the student to be able to register if required.
+For continuous study: If the student is progressing from the PGCert or PGDip to the Masters programme without a gap, update Banner by using the change of programme process.
+Then email Programmes and Assessment (Operations) and ask them to review and update the record as necessary in order for the student to be able to register if required.